 - alerting decision makers to risks as they arise

-He’s required to report the findings of his monitoring activities to Parliament “as at” 1 November each year.
-Tim plans to table the report to Parliament early in the following calendar year.
+The report outlines the findings of her monitoring activities “as at” 1 November each year, with a commitment to table the report to Parliament early in the following calendar year.

 Legislation requires that a report is produced by the Monitor each year, from 2017 to 2020.